 We work on the assumption that both parents (and students) want us to be direct about shortcomings and strengths so that all parties involved are able to advance in the most effective way possible.

 We believe that all problems—if identified early enough—have a solution.
 Yes, that solution may entail a lot of work, but we are here to help.

 Plans are key to academic success.
 Just take GCSEs: Students take around ten courses with approximately twenty chapters each.
-That's a grand total of around two-hundred chapters!—a recipe for disaster without a carefully-devised plan.
+That's a grand total of around two-hundred chapters—a recipe for disaster without a carefully-devised plan!

-Consequently, we take an active role in overseeing how students are managing their time outside of lessons, continually offering bespoke advice in this regard.
+To this end, we take an active role in overseeing how students are managing their time outside of lessons, continually offering bespoke advice in this regard.